 Most microarray experiments are designed to measure relative transcript abundance (transcriptional profiling), for which it is necessary to convert RNA into fluorescently labeled cDNA.
 This instruction manual describes labeling parameters and hybridization protocols related to this application.
+Other applications for which DNA microarrays made on UltraGAPSTM slides are also used include comparative genomic hybridization, SNP detection, and the study of promoter identity and function.
+These applications may involve the labeling of other types of nucleic acids, such as genomic DNA and short oligonucleotides, and the use of other enzymes, such as DNA polymerases and terminal transferases.
+For transcriptional profiling, we recommend the synthesis of cDNA by reverse transcription of total or mRNA in the presence of cyanine-labeled dCTP.
 We specifically recommend the use of the Pronto![TM] Plus Systems (Cat.
 Nos.
 40051 to 40056) for RNA isolation, cDNA synthesis, and array hybridization.